Rostislav Plyatt: Biography

-During the Great Patriotic War Plyatt stayed in the sieged Moscow, gave theatre performances and worked as a radio host, regularly crossing the city during heavy bombings.
+During the Great Patriotic War, Plyatt stayed in the sieged Moscow, gave theatre performances and worked as a radio host, regularly crossing the city during heavy bombings.
 In 1943 he moved to the Mossovet Theatre where he had served for the rest of his life.
 He was known for his long-lasting friendship with Faina Ranevskaya, and they regularly performed together in both plays and movies.
 They appeared in two leading roles in the popular The Rest Is Silence play, the Mossovet stage adaptation of Make Way for Tomorrow where Ranevskaya performed till the end of her career; Plyatt's Barkley Cooper is universally praised as the peak of his acting skills.

-Among Plyatt's famous movie roles were Bubentsov in Grigori Aleksandrov's Springtime (1947), Petukhov in A Groom from the Other World (1958) and landlord in Strictly Business (1962), both by Leonid Gaidai, Dankevich in Sergey Mikaelyan's Going Inside a Storm (1965) and pastor Schlag in Tatyana Lioznova's Seventeen Moments of Spring mini-series (1973).
+Among Plyatt's famous movie roles were Bubentsov in Grigori Aleksandrov's Springtime (1947), Petukhov in A Groom from the Other World (1958) and landlord in Strictly Business (1962), both by Leonid Gaidai, Dankevich in Sergey Mikaelyan's Going Inside a Storm (1965) and pastor Schlag in Tatyana Lioznova's Seventeen Moments of Spring miniseries (1973).

 He also worked a lot as a voice actor, narrating films and cartoons, dubbing foreign movies and performing in radio plays.
 Among those was the popular post-war children's radio play The Club of Famous Captains where he performed for 40 years straight.

 Rostislav Plyatt died on 30 June 1989 and was buried at the Novodevichy Cemetery in Moscow.

 Plyatt was married twice.
 His first wife Nina Vladimirovna Butova also performed at the Mossovet Theatre.
-After her death in 1978 he married Ludmila Semyonovna Maratova, an educator at GITIS and announcer at the All Union First Programme.
+After her death in 1978, he married Ludmila Semyonovna Maratova, an educator at GITIS and announcer at the All Union First Programme.
 Plyatt left no children.